Abai Qunanbaiuly: 2012 Moscow protests

-On 9 May 2012, after two days of protests in Moscow following Vladimir Putin's inauguration as President of the Russian Federation for the third term, protesters set up camp near the monument to Abai Qunanbaiuly on the Chistoprudny Boulevard in central Moscow, close to the embassy of Kazakhstan.
+On 9 May 2012, after two days of protests in Moscow following Vladimir Putin's third inauguration as President of Russia, protesters set up camp near the monument to Abai on the Chistoprudny Boulevard in central Moscow, close to the embassy of Kazakhstan.
 The statue quickly became a reference point for the protest's participants.
 OccupyAbai was among the top ranking hashtags on Twitter for several days thanks to Russian opposition leader Alexei Navalny who set up a meeting with his followers next to Abai Qunanbaiuly's monument in Moscow that he called "a monument to some unknown Kazakh".
-This spurred a wave of indignation among ethnic Kazakhs, who highly esteem Abai.
+This comment later led to much controversy.
 This also brought Abai's poetry into the top 10 AppStore downloads.

+Filmography

+Abai and his works have been featured numerous times in Kazakh cinema.
+Film expert Dana Ämırbekova compiled the movies dedicated to Abai in a list, and it included Abai's Poems (1945) by Grigori Roshal, Abai (1995) by Ardaq Ämırqūlov, and Qūnanbai (2015) by Doshan Joljaqsynov.
+In 2020, the Abai series were released on the Qazaqstan TV channel and the Abai joly series were released on the Khabar channel.